1. Modhera Dance Festival, Gujarat

 Read our exclusive blog on Pushkar Camel Fair

 The Hornbill Festival is a unique folk festival celebrated in the North-eastern state of Nagaland.
 A region with rich tribal heritage and traditions, the Hornbill Festival is an effort on part of the Nagaland tourism department to bring to the world the culture and beauty of Nagaland.
 The festival celebrated every year from 1st to 7th December, is an amazing exhibition of Naga way of life attracting thousands of tourists to its doors.

 A unique festival which signifies the end of the harvesting season in Bengal, Poush Mela, is the celebration of the farmer’s life and Bengal’s rural lifestyle.
 Celebrated at the behest of Devendranath Tagore at Shantiniketan, Poush Mela is in a way the coming together of the urban and rural sides of Bengal.
 The mela which sees the celebration of Bengali culture through Bengali folk music especially Boul Sangeet as well folk dances, is a place for peace and love.
 Rural artists from around the state gather here with their work and put it out for sale.
 Being here one can truly experience the cultural diversity that India possesses.

 10. Mamallapuram Dance Festival

-A place of great historic relevance, Mamallapuram is a beautiful coastal town known for being the hometown of the Pallavas in the medieval times.
+A place of great historical relevance, Mamallapuram is a beautiful coastal town known for being the hometown of the Pallavas in the medieval times.
 The beautiful beach town has some of the most breathtaking rock sculptures in India and it is against this background that the Mamallapuram Dance Festival takes place every year during December-January for three days.
 Classic dancers from different schools of dancing unite to put on a scintillating display of their talent for three consecutive days.
-It’s a festival with a huge foreign appeal due to its culture appeal and Mamallapuram being a beach town.
+It’s a festival with a huge foreign appeal due to its cultural appeal and Mamallapuram being a beach town.